getsolus/solus-site.github.io/content/blog/2021-05-29-funding-solus-development.md

 # Background

-We have been on a multi-year endeavour to build and curate a unique and modern desktop experience for home computing platforms.
+We have been on a multi-year endeavor to build and curate a unique and modern desktop experience for home computing platforms.
 Solus encompasses a multitude of initiatives, such as:

 - Brisk Menu: A modern menu for the MATE Desktop.
 - Budgie: A distribution agnostic, feature-rich desktop environment designed to keep out of the users way.
 This has been developed across several years and we continue to actively work on our Budgie 10 series while pursuing the next generation of our desktop environment.